 Operational ocean forecasting systems are under constant development, including the data assimilation component.
-There is a continued push towards higher resolution at many centers and an increase in the use of ensembles both for improved data assimilation and for providing forecast uncertainty information to users.
-These directions both require significant additional computational resources so improving the computational efficiency of data assimilation software, particularly on new computer architectures like GPUs, is important to allow more flexibility in the choice of algorithms and resolutions used.
-While there is evidence that increasing ensemble size provides greater improvements in forecast skill once the important processes are resolved, rather than further increasing model resolution (Thoppil et al., 2021), there is also continued research in improving assimilation methodology to allow sub-mesoscale processes to be constrained where there are sufficient observations (Ying, 2019, Jacobs et al., 2023).
-New observing systems are being developed and launched, in particular wide-swath altimeter missions such as SWOT (Morrow et al., 2019) which allow improved constraints on mesoscale ocean forecasts (King et al., 2024; Liu et al., 2024; Benkiran et al., 2024).
-Treatment of spatially correlated observation errors is important to allow the most information to be extracted from such data, and various groups are developing methods to represent these in also an evolving area (de Rosnay et al., 2022) with the development of more strongly coupled data assimilation algorithms requiring the use of consistent software across the different earth system components.
-The use of machine learning in the ocean forecasting process is also developing quickly with various applications in the context of data assimilation being tested and implemented (Heimbach et al., 2024).
+There is a continued push towards higher resolution at many centres and an increase in the use of ensembles both for improved data assimilation and for providing forecast uncertainty information to users.
+These directions both require significant additional computational resources, so improving the computational efficiency of data assimilation software, particularly on new computer architectures like GPUs, is important to allow more flexibility in the choice of algorithms and resolutions used.
+While there is evidence that increasing ensemble size provides greater improvements in forecast skill once the important processes are resolved, rather than further increasing model resolution (Thoppil et al., 2021), there is also continued research in improving assimilation methodology to allow sub-mesoscale processes to be constrained where there are sufficient observations (Ying, 2019; Jacobs et al., 2023).
+New observing systems are being developed and launched, particularly wide-swath altimeter missions such as SWOT (Morrow et al., 2019), which allow improved constraints on mesoscale ocean forecasts (King et al., 2024; Liu et al., 2024; Benkiran et al., 2024).
+Treatment of spatially correlated observation errors is important to allow the most information to be extracted from such data, and various groups are developing methods to represent these in data as-